 She responded with a blank stare.

 Another Tammy joke I see.

 The inner city was beautiful, majestic, and… empty.
 It was weird being able to walk out of the shuttle and not have to avoid anyone since only certain, important people were allowed to be in this area.

 We walked through a garden of strange plants and into an enormous white marble building.
-I kept thinking we were going to stop soon but we were being ushered deeper into the manor until finally stopping in a large, circular, empty room.
+I kept thinking we were going to stop but we were being ushered deeper into the manor until finally stopping in a large, circular, empty room.
 There were hardly any decorations, just a red carpet that lead to another part of the building.
-We were alone there standing, not really knowing what to do.
+We were alone, standing, not really knowing what to do.
 We didn’t have to wait long however.

 A male voice echoed from across the room, “Welcome.”